June 30, 2015

 The 2015 Rural Health Team award went to the volunteers on the board of directors at the Angel Fund in Hibbing.
 This fund was originally established by the Hibbing Area Chamber of Commerce Women’s Innovative Network to provide financial support to women undergoing breast cancer treatment.
 In 2012, the Angel Fund expanded its mission to serve women, men and children afflicted with any kind of cancer.
 Today, the all-volunteer organization supports individuals and families throughout the Iron Range as they face cancer treatment and survivorship.
 The fund holds multiple fundraisers each year to supply non-traditional items such as gas cards for transportation, medical supplies not covered by insurance, and assistance with other daily living expenses.
 In 2014, the organization helped over 138 individuals in over 30 northern Minnesota communities.

 The Minnesota Rural Health Conference presents the Rural Health Hero and Rural Health Team awards each year.
 This year's conference, "Partnerships in Progress," was hosted by the Minnesota Department of Health's Office of Rural Health and Primary Care, the Minnesota Rural Health Association and the National Rural Health Resource Center.
-See 2015 Minnesota Rural Health Conference for more information.
+See 2015 Minnesota Rural Health Conference (link was removed because it was obsolete) for more information.

 For more information, contact: